 Meehan Begged Newell To Marry Him

 In the show, Meehan and Newell decided to tie the knot in Vegas.
 In real life, Meehan had actually been allegedly begging Newell to tie the knot for a while.
-When Newell went to Vegas on business in December 2014, she finally caved and they had a shotgun wedding.
+When Newell went to Vegas on business in December 2014, she finally caved and they had a quickie wedding.

 The two would wed in a courthouse ceremony and celebrated with lemon-drop martinis after less than two months of knowing each other.
 Newell admitted in the podcast that “I felt this was an opportunity to love again.”

 Detective Julia Bowman revealed one thing that Meehan had tried to do her.